What are Piles?

 The interventional procedures include:

 - Rubber band ligation: Suitable for grade II & III Piles.
-Done by placing one or two rubber bands to cut off the blood flow to the Hemorrhoid, so that it withers and falls off
+Done by placing one or two rubber bands to cut off the blood flow to the hemorrhoid so that it withers and falls off

-- Sclerotherapy and cryotherapy: Usually done for grades I & II.
+- Sclerotherapy and Cryotherapy: Usually done for grades I & II.
 Greater risk of complications and recurrence

 - Radioablation: Useful in the management of recurrent Hemorrhoids.